Giovanni Baglione, Rome 1566 - 1643 Rome

-Judith with the head of Holofernes
+Judith with the Head of Holofernes, ca. 1610–15

-Sydney, Art Gallery of New South Wales - Melbourne, National Gallery of Victoria, Darkness and Light.
-Caravaggio and his world, 29 November 2003–22 February 2004 / 11 March–30 May 2004, n.
-13;
+Sydney, Art Gallery of New South Wales and Melbourne, National Gallery of Victoria, Darkness and Light: Caravaggio and His World, 29 November 2003–22 February 2004 and 11 March–30 May 2004

 Ariccia, Palazzo Chigi, La “schola” del Caravaggio.
-Dipinti dalla Collezione Koelliker, 13 October - 11 February 2007, no. 14;
+Dipinti dalla Collezione Koelliker, 13 October 2006–11 February 2007

-London, Robilant+Voena, In Pursuit of Caravaggio, 21 November 2016–17 February 2017.
+London, Robilant+Voena, In Pursuit of Caravaggio, 21 November 2016–17 February 2017

 The artwork described above is subject to changes in availability and price without prior notice.